Krys333/BlogCodebase/content/posts/2022-11-10-first-blog-entry.md

 Get to grips with the base components of the framework.
 A great start is to get a basic theme up and running on a locally hosted server: https://gohugo.io/getting-started/quick-start/

 The above guide is amazing as it sets out the steps very clearly.
 Once you have the basic project up and running, it will be much easier to see how the larger themes operate.
-I recomend step to anyone who is new to web-development.
+I recommend step to anyone who is new to web-development.

 ## Step 3 - Select a theme